 Application course, e.g., Machine Translation

-Students are allowed and encouraged to select other courses from other departments that are relevant to the Human Language Technology Master’s Program.
+Students are allowed and encouraged to select other courses from other departments that are relevant to the Human Language Technology Master’s Track.

 Johns Hopkins University is home to an active group of exceptional researchers in Human Language Technology.
 Our PhD students have gone on to work in both academia and at leading technology companies such as Google, Apple, Facebook, Microsoft, and Amazon, and may have gone on to form their own startups.
 PhD programs at Johns Hopkins and similar universities are not producing graduates fast enough to meet the intense industry demand for expertise in HLT.
 The HLT track aims to prepare students for work with HLT in industry over just three or four semesters.